India national football team: FIFA World Cup

-India has never played in the finals of a FIFA World Cup.
+India has never played in the finals of the FIFA World Cup.
 After gaining independence in 1947, India managed to qualify for the World Cup held in 1950.
 This was due to Myanmar, Indonesia, and the Philippines withdrawing from qualification round.
 However, prior to the start of the tournament, India themselves withdrew due to the expenses required in getting the team to Brazil.
 But this reason was untrue because FIFA was ready to give money to India (AIFF) for their trip to Brazil.
-Other reasons cited for why India withdrew include FIFA not allowing Indian players to play in the tournament barefoot and the All India Football Federation not considering the FIFA World Cup an important tournament compared to the Olympics, but according to some pundits barefoot was a made up story, manufactured by AIFF to stop people asking questions on 'why India didn't participate in the 1950 FIFA world cup?'
-AIFF did not have confidence in then Indian players that they would complete in world cup against world’s top teams and win.
+Other reasons cited for why India withdrew include FIFA not allowing Indian players to play in the tournament barefoot and the All India Football Federation not considering the FIFA World Cup an important tournament compared to the Olympics, but according to some pundits barefoot was a made up story, manufactured by AIFF to stop people asking questions on "why didn't India participate in the 1950 FIFA World Cup?".
+AIFF did not have confidence in the Indian players then that they would compete in the World Cup against the world's top teams and win.

 After withdrawing from the 1950 FIFA World Cup, India did not enter the qualifying rounds of the tournament between 1954 and 1982.
 Since the 1986 qualifiers, with the exception of the 1990 edition of the tournament, the team participated in World Cup qualification, but has yet to qualify for the finals again.

 AFC Asian Cup

 India has qualified for the AFC Asian Cup five times.
 The team played their first Asian Cup in 1964.
 The team managed to qualify following other nations' refusal to play against India due to political reasons.
 India managed to finish the tournament as runners-up to hosts Israel, with Inder Singh finishing as joint top-scorer.
 Since then India has failed to progress beyond the first round of the Asian Cup with their participation at the 1984 and 2011 Asian Cups, and most recently the 2019 Asian Cup.

+In June 2022, India qualified for the 2023 AFC Asian Cup after winning all the matches in the third round of 2023 AFC Asian Cup qualification.
+This is the first time ever India qualified consecutively for the continental championship.